ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 Consequently, when compiling C and C++ programs on the PC to run on the EV3 Controller, we need to perform [Cross Compilation](https://en.wikipedia.org/wiki/Cross_compiler).
 The C and C++ cross compilers used by ev3dev are based on the GNU Compiler Collection ([`GCC`](https://gcc.gnu.org/)).

 > It is important to select the correct Target environment for the cross compiler; otherwise the generated programs will not be able to run on the targeted EV3 controller platform.
+Generally we should use a generic Cross-Compiler which can generate executables for multiple target architectures.
+>
-Generally we use a generic Cross-Compiler which can generate executables for multiple target architectures.
-However, if you're building on the Target platform, or else intend to run the cross-compiler for a specific architecture since certain custom libraries are only available for the given target architecture, the appropriate GCC Cross-Toolchain *MUST* be used to generate the binary executables to avoid unexpected problems.
-There are two [Target Architectures](https://www.debian.org/ports/arm/) for ARM-based Debian distributions used by ev3dev depending on the Controller board:
+>However, if you're building on the Target platform natively, or else intend to run the architecture specific cross-compiler under emulation on the Host to build with custom libraries which are only available for the given target architecture, GCC provides architecture specific compiler and cross-compiler toolchains that takes less disk space compared with the multi-target cross-compilers.

+When cross-compiling using a GCC Cross-Toolchain, the selected target architecture *MUST* be compliant with the chosen EV3 Controller platform distribution (EV3 Brick, RPi, etc.), otherwise unexpected problems may occur.
+There are two [Target Architectures](https://www.debian.org/ports/arm/) for ARM-based Debian distributions used by ev3dev depending on the Controller hardware platform:
 > * armel (for XXX)
 > * armhf (for YYY)

-You can use the following selection process for your chosen programming languages as a guide:
+You can use the following Toolchain Selection Guide for your chosen programming languages as a reference:
 * [Python](http://www.ev3dev.org/docs/tutorials/setting-up-python-pycharm/)
 * C/C++
 ![C-CPP-Workflow](https://github.com/tcwan/ev3dev/blob/tcwan-wiki-swarch-1/images/workflow-c-cpp.flowchart.svg)